 Types of work requests

-Work requests come in various forms, from an urgent request that needs to be completed ASAP for work to continue to those of less importance.
-Assigning a work request type can help provide context on how crucial the request is and allows organizations to prioritize maintenance tasks.
+Work requests range from urgent issues that stop production to routine maintenance tasks.
+Assigning a work request type helps provide context on how crucial the request is and allows organizations to prioritize maintenance tasks.

-Work requests are based on the following priority levels:
+Organizations base work requests on the following priority levels:

-• Non-discretionary: Technicians perform these emergency maintenance jobs to mitigate problems that can jeopardize safety.
-Typical examples of these compulsory work order requests include snow removal, power restoration, and chemical spills.
+- Non-discretionary: Technicians perform these emergency maintenance jobs to mitigate problems that jeopardize safety.
+Typical examples of these compulsory work order requests include power restoration and chemical spills.

-• Urgent: These time-sensitive requests include issues such as running urinals, restoring hot water in a lavatory, and repairing HVAC systems during winter.
+- Urgent: These time-sensitive requests include issues such as broken conveyors on a production line and repairing HVAC systems during winter.

-• Routine: Workers perform these preventive maintenance (PM) activities to keep assets in good operating condition, extend asset life cycles, and reduce downtime.
-Such activities include routine cleaning and lawn mowing.
+- Routine: Workers perform these preventive maintenance activities to keep assets in good operating condition, extend asset life cycles, and reduce downtime.
+Such activities include routine cleaning or lubrication.

 What to include in a work request form

-Work request forms can be customized to fit the needs of your organization, but there are a few common fields that help ensure their effectiveness.
-We’ve outlined common elements of a work request below and provided a template to help you get started.
+You can customize work request forms to fit your organization's needs, but there are a few common fields that help ensure their effectiveness.
+We've outlined common elements of a work request below and provided a template to help you get started.
 The more detailed the documentation, the higher the chance an operational manager will approve the requested maintenance.
-That’s one reason why effective work order requests usually contain these primary elements:

 1. Name/contact information

-When a work request is submitted, the submitter should provide their name and an email address or phone number.
+When someone submits a work request, they should provide their name and an email address or phone number.
 This allows a maintenance technician to contact that person and ask questions to help provide context behind the request.
-It also allows you to notify the party when a work request has been accepted and turned into a work order, as well as when the work order has been completed.
+It also allows you to notify the party when management accepts a work request and turns it into a work order, as well as when technicians complete the work order.

 2. Request

 Adding detail to the request field is crucial for the success of a work request.
-At times, problems may not be immediately noticeable or repeatable.
+At times, problems are not immediately noticeable or repeatable.
 For example, if a problem only occurs when first turning machines on in the morning, workers should take note.
+Further breaking down this section on a work request form into more detailed components, such as ‘Sounds or smells observed’, will give more specific and helpful context for the request.

 3. Location

-If the organization has multiple facilities, the request should indicate the specific plant or area where maintenance is needed.
+If the organization has multiple facilities, the request should indicate the specific plant or area that needs maintenance.
 Once again, aim for as much detail as possible.
-This helps to provide the exact location of the asset that needs maintenance and can save time since maintenance technicians fulfill several requests per day.
+This helps to provide the exact location of the asset that needs maintenance and saves time since maintenance technicians fulfill several requests per day.

 4. Priority levels